m1ndflay3r/zsh_libmisc/README.md

 Arguably the star of the show (which is why it gets its own section in README.md), **zelfexec** is an *almost-too-useful* piece of software inspired by abbats' *elfexec* ( https://github.com/abbat/elfexec *- used for reference only, all code original* )

 Written in a mixture of both C and pure zsh, this software is capable of executing any ELF binary piped to it without ever actually writing it to a filesystem of any kind.
-As you can imagine, this functionality is very powerful.
 A number of libmisc's functions and utilities wouldn't be possible if they didn't depend on zelfexec for their operation.

 Differences to abbats' version:

 - it's in a zsh library!

-- arg1 isn't treated as a filepath for an executable ( because why would it be when we can just run *./path/to/binary* or *fileread /path/to/file | zelfexec* )
+- arg1 isn't treated as a filepath for an executable (run *<fileread> /path/to/file | zelfexec* if you really need this)

 - stdin of the child process can be handled separately from stdin of zelfexec ( via the environment variable *zSTDIN* )